ConfederacyOfGaia/Gaia/dms-guide.md

 As non-humanoids, they tend to think all humans look alike, which will lead to some confusion and RP fun.
 Because of their lack of gender, they will also tend to use incorrect pronouns, referring to everyone as "it" until they are corrected.

 Play all dragonborn with the same voice; something like the Vincent D'Onofrio character from Men in Black, gravelly.

+*I removed dragonborn as PC races, since based on the evolution of the history of the world, using them as a character race doesn't make ense.*

 \page

 ## Elves

-- Elves need an origin story
+- Elves need an origin story (low priority)
+- Need a name for the forest civilization

+### Forest Elves

+The forest elves' traditional homeland is an immense forest in the northeast of Enda.
+An elven PC will know where this is.

+Elves originated here, in the distant past, with some of them migrating north to the tundra, and others migrating south to live on the Sea of Fallen Stars.

+### Sea Elves

+The sea elves hail from the island of Darkmoon in the Sea of Fallen Stars.
+They are excellent sailors and fisherman, and make their living by trading fish and goods with the human cities that sit on the Sea of Fallen Stars.
+Their main trading partners are the Zoon, who visit Darkmoon Island several times per season to bring goods and pick up more goods to sell on the sea elves' behalf.

+Sea elves have light brown skin, often with a greenish or bluish tint, dark brown hair and brown, blue, or green eyes.
+They are standoffish towards people they don't know, but are fiercely loyal to those they consider to be allies or friends.

+### Tundra Elves

+The tundra elves are wild, but quiet.
+Their warriors tend to be monks, and they have many druids among them.

 \page